lyonscode/lyonscode.github.io/_posts/2024-03-30-tryhackme-tardigrade-write-up.md

 author: Michael
 paginate: false
 ---
-This room can be found [here](https://tryhackme.com/r/room/tardigrade).
+The TryHackMe room Tardigrade can be found [here](https://tryhackme.com/r/room/tardigrade).

 > A server has been compromised, and the security team has decided to isolate the machine until it's been thoroughly cleaned up.
 Initial checks by the Incident Response team revealed that there are five different backdoors.
 It's your job to find and remediate them before giving the signal to bring the server back to production.